tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 it's probably better not to mine it.

 In the beginning it will be impossible to mine every sentence you come across each day.
-You're going to have to choose when to stop adding new cards to Anki.
+You're going to have to decide when to stop adding new cards to Anki.
-Choose your daily sentence quota.
+Determine your daily sentence quota.
 Once you reach it, stop collecting new sentences and continue immersing freely.
 Continue paying attention to your immersion during this time.

-Setting the daily qouta will quickly become unnecessary as your comprehension of the language improves.
+Setting the daily quota will quickly become unnecessary as your comprehension of the language improves.

 ## Card template